Robotics-Sensors/.github/profile/README.md

 # 🌱 Discord Community
 - https://discord.gg/Yc72nd4w

+# ⚡ Contact
+This codebase is protected by strict usage policies and is exclusively intended for personal, non-commercial, and educational purposes.
+Any form of utilization, modification, or integration of this codebase by private or public companies, governmental organizations, or any entities, whether for profit or non-profit, is strictly prohibited without obtaining explicit, written permission from the organization director.
+The code is provided 'as is,' without any warranties or assurances.
+Unauthorized use, reproduction, or distribution of this codebase is a violation of the licensing terms and may result in legal consequences.
+For inquiries regarding commercial or organizational usage, interested parties are required to contact the author to discuss licensing agreements and obtain permission.
+These measures are in place to uphold ethical and responsible use of this intellectual property while fostering collaboration within the intended scope

 # 🙋‍♀️ Information Organization
 - Public Api / Sdk / Packages / Library limited information on usability and installation will be on organization websites
 - Private Application / Architecture / Automation / Api / Sdk / Packages / Library / Designs information on usability, installation will be on company website
 - Public Api / Sdk / Packages / Library full information on usability and installation will be on company website

 # 🌈 Research
 - Research related to this organization will be in research papaer published by Ronaldson Bellande